mcheiva/workshop-dds/cpp/exercises/03/README.md

 #include <ddsbus/fastdds/Topic.hpp>
 ```

 Next, include the topic type.
-This is identical to the Publisher example as we wish to connect to the same topic type.
+This is identical to the Publisher example since we wish to connect to the same topic type.

 ```cpp
 // Include PubType header of your generated type
 #include <idls/AwesomePubSubTypes.hpp>
 ```

 Next define a listener.
-Here we create `MyExampleListener` inheriting from the API abstract class `DataReaderListener<TopicType>`.
-This is where the Subscriber code differs slightly from Publishing code as the main function logic will exist here dealing with what to do with incoming samples.
-Like the Publisher listener we override the corresponding `on_subscription_matched` and `on_requested_incompatible_qos` callback, but we also implement the `on_data_available` which is called for every data sample that the DataReader receives.
-This is the reason the class is the templated as it needs to know about the `<TopicType>` it is expected to receive, in this case an instance of our `Awesome` class.
-Notice how the callback receives an R-value reference to an instance, indicating that client code could (and should) take ownership of the sample if it choose to do so.
-This is especially useful in cases where you wish to push the incoming data into a queue or pooling thread as it allows you to directly move the sample avoiding a potential expensive copy.
-Generally client code should avoid spending considerable time inside the listener callbacks and move processing into a thread.
-You should see the callbacks as time critical functions and any time spent here might block the DataReader from doing important operations in the background.
-In the case of this example we are not interesting in storing the samples or doing any expensive processing we will simply print an acknowledgedment that the data was received to the console.
+We create `MyExampleListener` inheriting from the API abstract class `DataReaderListener<TopicType>`.
+This is where the Subscriber code differs slightly from the Publisher code because the main logic for handling incoming samples lives here.

+Key points for the listener implementation:
+- We override `on_subscription_matched` and `on_requested_incompatible_qos` just like the Publisher example.
+- We also implement `on_data_available`, invoked for every received data sample.
+- The class is templated so it knows the concrete `<TopicType>` (here `Awesome`).
+- The callback parameter is an rvalue reference, allowing the caller to take ownership (e.g. move into a queue) without copying.
+- Moving the sample is useful when pushing into a work queue or processing thread to avoid expensive copies.
+- Keep listener callbacks lightweight; heavy processing should be offloaded to another thread to avoid blocking the DataReader.
+- In this example we only acknowledge the received sample (no storage or expensive processing).
 ```cpp
 // Create your own DataReaderListener by inheriting from ddsbus::core::DataReaderListener<TopicType>
 class MyExampleListener : public ddsbus::core::DataReaderListener<Awesome>